Christianity vs. Islam

 To get an understanding of Christianity and Islam, we consider irrelevant what Sally and Omar may improvise about their respective religions.
 Anybody can make up their own religion, for example, by taking from the Bible whatever they want and tearing out the pages they don't want.
 But this is disingenuous, hypocritical, eternally dangerous—and is probably heretical to whichever religion one claims allegiance.
 On what basis does one claim to know more about the religion than the founders of the religion themselves?

 We are interested in exploring here what the source documents say concerning these two major world religions, Christianity and Islam.
-That is, we will explore and compare the Bible and the Quran (plus the written traditions of Islam).
+That is, we will explore and compare the Bible and the Quran (plus the written traditions of Islam called the hadith).

 As we compare orthodox (that is fundamental) Christianity and orthodox (fundamental) Islam, we hope to speak to a variety of audiences, including: